Opening March 4, 2022, 7 pm

 Curated by Eva Birkenstock and presented in an exhibition display by Fotini Lazaridou-Hatzigoga

-In parallel with the exhibition, two English publications on Rosemary Mayer will be published by Verlag der Buchhandlung Walther und Franz König:
+Accompanying the exhibition, two English publications on Rosemary Mayer will be published by Verlag der Buchhandlung Walther und Franz König:

 The Letters of Rosemary & Bernadette Mayer, 1976–1980, edited by Gillian Sneed, Marie Warsh with a preface by Eva Birkenstock, Robert Leckie, Laura McLean-Ferris and Stephanie Weber, 373 pages (release date April 2022).